-Education is the primary vehicle that drives economic success and social harmony, and the most effective tool in the effort to develop a sustainable economy.
-By investing in the education of the indigenous population, the community will eventually become self-sufficient.
+Education is the primary vehicle that drives economic success and social harmony, and the most effective tool in the effort of preserving the multi-cultural diversity.
 With proper education and the application of readily available technologies, rural communities can transform their economies from agrarian only, to a more balanced mix.
 Societies with high literacy rates and multi-lingual workers are highly sought by international service-oriented companies that pay high wages and provide career training to foreign workforces.